The total guide to mobile app marketing in 2025

 The stages of mobile app marketing

-Mobile app marketing guides the user through every stage of the marketing funnel, from when they first hear about your app to becoming a loyal user.
-But since users often go back and forth between stages, and you’re trying to keep users on board for every iteration, the whole process is also referred to as the mobile engagement loop.
+But since users often go back and forth between stages, and you’re trying to keep users active for every iteration, the process is also known as the mobile engagement loop.

 Awareness: How do you make users aware that your mobile app exists?